 There are few things more disappointing than learning that your landlord is not going to give you a full security deposit return.
 This is especially unsettling if you were counting on that money to cover the cost of your move or to use it as a security deposit elsewhere.
 If you want to know how to get the security deposit back, you should learn all the reasons why landlords often keep the money, and what to do to make sure it doesn’t happen to you.

 The first thing you should know is that just because they keep a deposit does not mean they are technically supposed to.
 Some landlords nitpick at the tiniest thing knowing very few tenants will pay to go through the legal process to get their security deposit refund.
 So, you must do everything you can to avoid giving them the slightest reason to keep your return.
 Read up, especially if this is for your first apartment.

 Early Lease Termination

 So, you found a great deal on an apartment closer to work, but your lease isn’t up for two months.
 Surely your landlord won’t mind, right?
 Think again!
 If you terminate your lease early, your landlord may be legally entitled to some or all of your deposit.
 In this situation, the only way you are eligible to receive your security deposit return is if there is a clause in your lease stating permitted reasons for breaking the lease early.
-In fact, the landlord can even choose to take you to court to cover the balance of the months remaining on the lease.
+The landlord can even choose to take you to court to cover the balance of the months remaining on the lease.

 Failing to Pay Rent

 If you are concerned with how to get the security deposit back then the most important thing you need to do is pay your rent.
 If your landlord has to go through the trouble of evicting you then you are sure not getting a penny of your deposit back.

 How to Get Security Deposit Back With Property Damage